Lukiangelxd/ReadMe-Generator/README.md

-  # README generator
+  # README Generator

   ## Description
-  creates a readme through node, npm
+  User can create a professional readme using the node index.js prompt questions

   ## Table of Contents
   * [Installation](#installation)